Tommaso Arrigoni: Club career

-On 16 August 2012 Arrigoni left for Tritium in temporary deal.
-On 24 January 2013 he was re-called from Trezzo sull'Adda. and immediately called-up against Vicenza Calcio, wore no.37 shirt.
-On 31 January 2014 he was signed by S.P.A.L.
-2013.
+On 16 August 2012 Arrigoni left for Tritium on a temporary deal.
+On 24 January 2013 he was re-called from Trezzo sull'Adda. and immediately called-up against Vicenza, wearing shirt number 37.
+On 31 January 2014 he was signed by SPAL.

 On 17 July 2014 Tommaso and Leonardo Arrigoni, Marco Đurić, Nicola Capellini and Fabio Reato were signed by Forlì.

 On 31 August 2015 Tommaso was signed by Santarcangelo in another loan.

 On 13 July 2016 Arrigoni was signed by Lumezzane.

 On 20 August 2020, he signed a 2-year contract with Como.

+On 15 January 2024, Arrigoni joined Südtirol in Serie B on loan until the end of the 2023–24 season, with Südtirol holding an obligation to make the transfer permanent at the end of the loan if they avoid relegation.

+On 8 August 2025, Arrigoni signed a two-season contract with Cesena, returning to the resurrected version of his childhood hometown club.

 International career

 Arrigoni received call-up from U16 and U18 team but only make his debut in an unofficial match.
 He received a call-up to a U17 international tournament.
 However he was later replaced by Angelo Chiavazzo.

 Personal life

 His uncle Daniele Arrigoni is a former footballer and currently a football coach.
 Leonardo Arrigoni, son of Daniele is also a professional footballer.

 Tommaso's brother Alfredo died in 2013.